lerrayi/intel-sustainability/README.md

 ∙ Fully keyboard navigable with added arrow navigation on milestones

-∙ Proper semantic organization for screen readers
+∙ Proper semantic organization and aria labels for screen reader support

 ## 🗺️ Localization: